A MiddleWeb Resource Roundup

 A Moment for Yourself

 For new teachers who feel the need for a deep breath before the school year starts, visit Cindi Rigsbee‘s MiddleWeb guest article, Welcome to Teaching! adapted from her blog, The Dream Teacher.
-She looks back to her own first day, points to the challenges of today’s schools, and hones in on the essence of teaching.
+She looks back to her own first day, points to the challenges of today’s schools, and homes in on the essence of teaching.
 Find more teacher voices in the May 2012 issue of Educational Leadership with its collection of comments from educators who remember the first time they felt like real teachers.
 And in a July 2012 Education Week article, teacher Brittany Cerevic recalls My Breakthrough Moment as a Teacher when she realized that helping to build a student’s sense of self-worth trumped all those stacks of test papers.
 Later in the year, novices and everybody else may want to visit Cindi Rigsbee‘s poem, ”Oak Island Goodbye,” to gain a little distance from the frenzy of the classroom.

 Finally, we highly recommend the archived recording of our 90-minute webinar for new teachers (Summer 2012) featuring middle grades teaching experts Rick Wormeli, Heather Wolpert-Gawron and Elizabeth Stein.
 It was wild and wonderful — everybody seemed to have fun and learn a lot!
 Visit this webinar page for background; from there you can jump to the recording itself.
 It’s well worth the few minutes it takes for Blackboard Collaborate (aka, Elluminate Live) to load.